 • Level design document in case the game is based on levels;

-• Game economy document in case the game has a complex monetization system;
+• Game economy document in case the game has a complex game monetization system;

 • Basic UX and screens flow diagram to show users’ navigation and interactions with the game.